55-AA/fetch_syscalls/README.md

 It requires IDA 6.8 and later.
 For getting function prototypes, A Pdb file is required when the dll is first opened to analyze.

-Then you can use 'Alt+F7' to open this script to run.
+If not a H\_APIs.h, You need generate it from ntgdi_reactos.h, ntuser_reactos.h and ntuser_w2k.h, then use 'Alt+F7' to open this script to run.
+The H\_APIs.h supply the prototype, when IDA cannot get it.

 The last, you can obtain a output file at the script path.